richardgaywood/paydata.org/content/sprawlrunners/characters/chargen/index.md

 Adept powers work similarly to Implant Points.
 You get Chi Points with your Arcane Background edge, and more via other edges as your character progresses.
 Then you spend those points on powers.

 Mages and shamans also use the Powers tab to select their spells.
 Note that shaman have a much shorter list of allowed powers, but their summoned spirits can cast spells, whereas a mage's elementals cannot.

-Note also that you need use the Summon Ally power to summon spirits or elementals. **As a houserule, I am making this power available to all mages and shamans for free, in addition to the 3 powers you start with.**